Nekmo/amazon-dash/docs/usage.rst

     Options:
       --config PATH   Path to config file.
-      --root-allowed  Allow execute commands on config file as root --help          Show this message and exit.
+      --root-allowed  Allow execute commands on config file as root --ignore-perms  Do not check the permissions of the configuration file.
+Use this option at your own risk in secure environments (like Docker).
+      --help          Show this message and exit.